epegasus/Per-App-Language-Change/README.md

 Step-3

+    In Gradle (app), add following code to prevent string.xml files from being spliting in release bundle.

+    bundle {
+        language {
+            // Specifies that the app bundle should not support
+            // configuration APKs for language resources.
+These
+            // resources are instead packaged with each base and
+            // dynamic feature APK.
+            enableSplit = false
+        }
+    }

+Step-4

     Add string.xml for your desired languages

-Step-4
+Step-6

     //Pass language code to following function to update app locale e.g. "en" for english